Our Privacy Policy

 Section 11 - Pupil Requests

-11.2.
-All information requests from, or on behalf of, pupils – whether made under subject access or simply as an incidental request – will therefore be considered on a case by case basis.
+11.1.
+All information requests from, or on behalf of, pupils will therefore be considered on a case by case basis.

 Section 12 - Consent

-12. Where the school is relying on consent as a means to process personal data, any person may withdraw this consent at any time (subject to similar age considerations as above).
-Please be aware however that the school may have another lawful reason to process the personal data in question even without your consent.
+12. Where the school is relying on consent as the legitimate basis for processing personal data, any person may withdraw this consent at any time (subject to similar age considerations as above).

 12.1.
 That reason will usually have been asserted under this Privacy Notice, or may otherwise exist under some form of contract or agreement with the individual (e.g. an employment or parent contract, or because a purchase of goods, services or membership of an organisation such as an alumni or parents’ association has been requested).